-- 1. Set the thermostat to the lowest setting. - 2.
-Close the disconnect(s) to provide line voltage to the furnace. - 3.
-Follow the procedures given on the operating instruction label attached to the furnace. - 4.
-Set the thermostat above room temperature and verify the operating sequence.
-(See the Sequence of Operation). - After the furnace has run for approximately five minutes, set the thermostat below room temperature and verify steps (8) through (11) of the Sequence of Operation.
-(See pages 37 and 38).
+- 1. Close the disconnect(s) to provide line voltage to the furnace. - 2.
+Set thermostat controller using the installer's instructions (also refer to Table 1).
+Note: Allow thermostat controller to go through fan calibration routine.
+This will take 60 seconds switch the system mode to heat. - 3.
+Set the thermostat controller above room temperature and verify the operating sequence.
+(See the Sequence of Opera-tion).

+After the furnace has run for approximately five minutes, set the thermostat below room temperature and verify steps (8) through (11) of the Sequence of Operation.